DIS-SIN/Busrides/markdown/en/AboutLearningPaths.md

 We know that taking on learning while balancing your busy workload requires a lot of dedication.
 To guide you through your digital learning journey, we’ve put together an array of online learning products, including self-paced and instructor-led courses, blogs and videos, to help meet your individual learning needs and style.

 ***Tell us what you think!*** *This learning path is currently in the beta phase of development.
 We are collecting feedback to find out how we can improve our product.
-Send us your feedback at: [csps.digitalacademy-academiedunumerique.efpc@canada.ca](mailto:csps.digitalacademy-academiedunumerique.efpc@canada.ca).*
+Send us your feedback at: [csps.digitalacademy-academienumerique.efpc@csps-efpc.gc.ca](mailto:csps.digitalacademy-academienumerique.efpc@csps-efpc.gc.ca).*